Winston Churchill, a Man of All Seasons

 Things started coming to a head with Germany in the late 1930s.
-Always able to coin a memorable phrase, Churchill dismissed the Munich Agreement made by a naive Prime Minister with Adolf Hitler with the succinct line, "You were given the choice between war and dishonour.
-You chose dishonour, and you will have war."
-War soon followed, as Winston knew it would.
+Always able to coin a memorable phrase, Churchill dismissed the Munich Agreement made by a naive Prime Minister with Adolf Hitler with the succinct line, "You were given the choice between war and dishonor.
+You chose dishonor, and you will have war."
+War soon followed as Winston knew it would.
 The British government was in trouble, and it suddenly became quite handy to be known as the most strident critic of its failed policies towards Germany.

 The choice for a new Prime Minister came down to Churchill or Lord Halifax.
 Since Halifax was a member of the House of Lords, the feeling was that it would be better not to have a Lord in charge of the war effort - though Churchill was at least as much a member of the aristocracy as anyone else.
 Churchill being an elected member of the House of Commons made all the difference.
 Halifax (supposedly) turned down the job, and Winston was in.
 It was a good thing, too, because Halifax later became in interested in a settlement with Hitler, which Churchill successfully opposed.

-A few of his epic and best-remembered quotes from that time:
+A few of Churchill's epic and best-remembered quotes from World War II:

 "[W]e shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air, we shall defend our island, whatever the cost may be, we shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender."And

 "Let us therefore brace ourselves to our duties, and so bear ourselves, that if the British Empire and its Commonwealth last for a thousand years, men will still say, 'This was their finest hour'."and